Mutual Information Bounded by Fisher Information

+\sectiontext{Relation to the Efroimovich and van Trees inequalities} We will now compare our results with the bounds that exist in the literature.
+MI may be related to FI via Efroimovich relation \cite{efroimovich1980information} (see also \cite{aras2019family} some generalizations and \cite[Corollary 3]{lee2022new} for an alternative proof):

+where $P$ can be interpreted as the information included in the prior.
 While for Gaussian prior the quantity $P$ is a reasonable measure of information (the inverse of the variance), it is completely unreasonable for the rectangle distribution, where $P$ diverges.
-In general, $P$ depends more on the sharpness of distribution on its edges than on its actual width, which is more an artifact of the derivation of the bound, rather than a well-motivated feature.
+In general, $P$ depends more on the sharpness of the prior distribution on its edges than on its actual width, which is more an artifact of the derivation of the bound, rather than a well-motivated feature.
 Overcoming this problem was also discussed in~\cite{aras2019family,lee2022new}.

+Introducing Efroimovich’s inequality into \eqref{eq:varentr} we find the van Trees one~\cite{gill1995}\footnote{Note, that van Trees' inequality has been derived first~\cite{schutzenberger1957generalization} and it has been noticed to be a consequence of Efroimovich’s inequality only recently.}:

+which again suffers sharp $p(\var)$.
+See also~\cite{bobrovsky1987some,gill1995,tsang2020physics} for more advanced versions of the inequality that solve this problem.

 This issue does not appear in our bounds (\ref{eq:xilu}) and (\ref{eq:xiluprior}).
-Indeed, from (\ref{eq:sqin}) it follows that the impact of $\dot p(\var)$ can be bounded by $\frac{1}{2}\int d\varphi |\dot p(\var)|$.
-In particular, for any prior concentrated around one region (more formally: the region where the derivative $\dot p(\var)$ changes its sign only once), it may be bounded by constant $+1$, no matter how sharply the prior changes.
-Also the bound (\ref{eq:xiluprior}) is not asymptotically tight, because of the multiplicative factors inside the $\ln$.
+Indeed, the impact of $\dot p(\var)$ can be bounded by $\frac{1}{2}\int_{-\infty}^{+\infty} d\var |\dot p(\var)|$, as discussed in App. \ref{app:ab}.
+In particular, for any prior concentrated around one region (more formally: the prior where the derivative $\dot p(\var)$ changes its sign only once), it may be bounded by constant $\max_\var p(\var)$, no matter how sharply the prior changes.